zazuko/trifid/packages/entity-renderer/README.md

 - `true`: rewrite the result of the SPARQL queries by replacing the `datasetBaseUrl` value with the current domain.
 - `false`: this will disable the rewriting mechanism.
 This is useful if your triples are already matching the domain name where your Trifid instance is deployed.

+## Other configuration options

+- `resourceExistsQuery`: The `ASK` query to check whether the resources exists or not
+- `resourceGraphQuery`: The query to fetch the actual triples of the resource
+- `containerExistsQuery`: The `ASK` query to check whether the container exists or not
+- `containerGraphQuery`: The query to fetch the actual triples of the container
+- `resourceNoSlash`: The handler will also check if there is a resource with a URL ending with a slash before running the container logic.
+  Set this option to true to disable the resource exists query.
+  Useful if you know there are no triples with container URLs.

 ## Run an example instance

 ```sh